-Practise at the National Centre is only available outside of formal classes and courses when an individual is an authorised practise time member of the programme they are affiliated to.
+Practice at the National Centre is only available outside of formal classes and courses when an individual is an authorised practice time member of the programme they are affiliated to.

 Users must report all accidents, regardless of their severity, to a member of staff, teacher or duty manager immediately.

-The National Centre takes its responsibility for ensuring all young or vulnerable users are kept safe very seriously and have a comprehensive Safe From Harm policy which all staff are required to comply with.
+The National Centre takes its responsibility for ensuring all young or vulnerable users are kept safe very seriously and has a comprehensive safeguarding policy with which all staff are required to comply.

 All equipment can only be used following an induction process.